erikthered.com logo

 October, 2011Average750

-Also shown in the table is the variation in your math score on the different tests, given that you had gotten two questions wrong (lower scores will vary less than those shown in the table).
+Also shown in the table is the variation in your math score on the different tests, given that you had gotten two questions wrong.
+(I chose to list scores corresponding to two wrong in order to show the maximum variation in scores due to variations in test difficulty.
+Scores closer to the national averages will vary less than those shown in the table.)
 The SAT curve will adjust your score up for harder tests and down for easier tests.
 In this way, there is no benefit to having an easier test, and on the other hand, there is no downside to having a harder test.
 So, the answer to the question is: Don't worry about when the SAT is "easiest".
 Take the test in the month that best suits your study schedule.
 Whether you have time to study for the test or not is a much bigger factor in determining your score than variations in the difficulty of the test.

 What is the SAT curve?